 Did you let Tax Day come and go without filing a return or paying what you owe to the IRS?
-If so, you are certainly not alone, but that doesn’t make the consequences that you face any less serious.
+Haven’t paid your taxes?
+Consider voluntary compliance.
+You are certainly not alone, but that doesn’t make the consequences that you face any less serious.

 Chances are that you didn’t file a tax return because you can’t afford to pay the money that you owe.
 Maybe you don’t even know how much you will owe, you just know that you can’t afford to pay the IRS anything.